stormpath/stormpath-rails/README.md

 rake db:migrate
 ```

+## Prerequisites

-Create a stormpath account if you havent already, and be sure to set up environment variables
+Create a Stormpath account if you haven't already, and be sure to set up the following environment variables:

-'STORMPATH_API_KEY_FILE_LOCATION' should be the location of your apiKey.properties file which you downloaded form stormpaths site
+  - `STORMPATH_API_KEY_FILE_LOCATION` should be the location of your apiKey.properties file which you downloaded from the Stormpath site
-'STORMPATH_APPLICATION_HREF' should contain the href to your application, can also be found on stormpahs site
+  - `STORMPATH_APPLICATION_HREF` should contain the href to your application, can also be found on the Stormpath site

-environment variables are set up in you .bashrc file or .zshrc if you use myzsh.
-So for example this should look something like this
+Environment variables should be set up in you .bashrc file or .zshrc if you use myzsh.

+Example setup:

 ```sh
 export STORMPATH_API_KEY_FILE_LOCATION=~/.stormpathKey
 export STORMPATH_APPLICATION_URL=https://api.stormpath.com/v1/applications/12345abc
 ```

+Alternatively you can use gems such as [Dotenv](https://github.com/bkeepers/dotenv) or [Figaro](https://github.com/laserlemon/figaro) to preload environment variables.

-environment variables can be named differently but the stormpath config file should be edited accordingly
+Environment variables can be named differently but the Stormpath config file should be edited accordingly.

-also make sure that you have a root_path defined in your rails router.rb
+Make sure that you have a `root_path` defined in your rails `routes.rb`

 ## Configuration
 Override any of these defaults in config/initializers/stormpath.rb